Skip to main content

 Fernie’s legendary bowls see regular Slackcountry traffic.
 With Fish, Orca, and Cabin Bowls accessed from the Great Bear Quad, and Siberia and Mongolia Bowls are a short skin track away from the Timber Bowl Quad.
 Nearby Lost Boys Pass is aptly named, so be warned.

 *** It’s steep, it’s deep, and don’t let the name Slackcountry deceive you, it is every bit of the definition of backcountry, meaning that the consequences are serious for poor decisions.
 Bring your avalanche safety training, rescue gear, skins and deep snow travel gear, extra food, water, and clothing, a map, and a way to communicate in case of emergency.
 Never venture out alone, and be sure to leave a plan with someone you trust if you head out into the Slackcountry.
-BC Adventure Smart is a great resource to help you get informed before heading into the Slackcountry. ***
+BC Adventure Smart and Avalanche Canada offer great resources to help you get informed before heading into the Slackcountry. ***

 Related Stories